 It is human nature to yearn for the better and the latest.
 Especially when it comes to status symbol like cars.
-One aspect you tend to forget in the hassle of replacing your old wheels is transferring and upgrading the car insurance accordingly.
+One aspect you tend to forget in the hassle of replacing your old wheels is transferring and accordingly.

 Get in touch with your insurance carrier when you begin browsing around for a new car.
 Let your insurance agent know once you have shortlisted a few models, which will get you tentative figures on how much it would cost you to indemnify each one in the list.
 Car insurance prices can differ extensively from one model to another, and these figures could also help you make up your mind on which model to purchase.Rule 2: